KarliCarlos/DnDDungeonCrawler/README.md

 ```

 ### Asset Configuration
+1. Create a folder named Tiles in the same folder as the .py files
-1. Sort all images by how many entrances each tile has in different folders.
+2. Sort all images by how many entrances each tile has in different folders.
 E.g:
 ```
 ├───Tiles
 │   ├───OneWay